 Script Examples

-In this section we first describe the basic structure and format of a Web Update Wizard script file.
+In this section we first describe the basic structure and format of a Software Update Wizard script file.
 Then we provide a number of example scripts, with detailed explanations of how they work.

-Not every Web Update Wizard keyword is illustrated in the examples - see the keywords reference page for more information on all the keywords.
-However, the examples will get you started with the Web Update Wizard and to train you to at least intermediate level in its usage.
+Not every Software Update Wizard keyword is illustrated in the examples - see the keywords reference page for more information on all the keywords.
+However, the examples will get you started with the Software Update Wizard and to train you to at least intermediate level in its usage.

 Before you read this page you may find it helpful to follow through an example update in detail.
-This link describes in detail how to integrate the Web Update Wizard with your software, what happens during a typical update, and some of the Web Update Wizard's additional debug log options.
+This link describes in detail how to integrate the Software Update Wizard with your software, what happens during a typical update, and some of the Software Update Wizard's additional debug log options.

 Examples list: